Advice for travellers

 The aviation security measures, introduced on 31 March 2007, affect the amount of liquids, aerosols and gels (LAGs) that can be taken as hand luggage on flights into and out of Australia.
 Further information in regard to the new measures is available from the Department of Infrastructure and Transport.

-In case of air departures, goods that cannot be taken on board as hand luggage due to liquid, aerosol and gel restrictions, should be packed in your hold luggage.
-However, if those goods are oversized, for example a case of wine, they must be sighted prior to check-in at the Customs and Border Protection Client Services counter.
+In the case of air departures, goods that cannot be taken on board as hand luggage due to liquid, aerosol and gel restrictions, should be taken to the Customs and Border Protection Client Service Office for verification before they are packed in your hold luggage and subsequently checked in .
+Goods that are oversized, for example skis, snowboards and golf clubs must also be sighted prior to check-in at the Customs and Border Protection Client Services counter.

 The refund will be paid on goods totalling $300 (GST inclusive) or more, bought from the same store, no more than 60 days before you leave Australia.